Ruben Laguna's blog

 Using GroovyMonkey to obtain all eclipse icons 2

 I’ve been playing with GroovyMonkey that is more or less a patch to EclipseMonkey that allows to run other languages besides Javascript.
 With this Eclipse plugin you can run javascript, groovy, etc. scripts that interacts with the Eclipse API.
 To get an impression of what you can do with GroovyMonkey take a look to these posts (1, 2, 3, 4 ).
 Following those post you can make a script to download all eclipse icons from the eclipse repository.
+My first GroovyMonkey script generates a webpage with all eclipse icons (previously downloaded with the example scripts) to easily spot the icons.

 Sep 13, 2006 - 2 minute read - camera date exif headers pel photo photos php script Uncategorized